 SAIFood, making information digestible.
-Because research isn’t written for the kitchen table, SAIFood breaks it down so you know what is happening within agricultural policy and research, agri-food innovation, regulation and sustainability through weekly blogs.
+Because research isn’t written for the kitchen table, SAIFood breaks down what’s happening within agricultural policy and research, agri-food innovation, regulation and sustainability through weekly blogs.
 Our goal at SAIFood is to keep you up to date and curious to know more about sustainable agriculture, innovations and food.